SigmaHQ/sigma/rules-documentation/logsource-guides/windows/category/ps_script.md

 ## Description

-This logsource guide describes how to enable the necessary logging to make use of SIGMA rules that leverage the `ps_script` category
+This logsource guide describes how to enable the necessary logging to make use of SIGMA rules that leverage the `ps_script` category.

 ## Event Source(s)